 - 1. NetSPI worked with the client to identify the individuals from both sides that needed to be involved or made aware of the project.
 In the event of an issue, good communication helps ensure that emergency reactions to testing activities are not made; ad-hoc system changes during the test may invalidate test results and result in a service disruption. - 2.
-NetSPI worked with the client to identify potential areas of risk that relate to the networks, systems, and applications that were tested directly or could be affected by tested. - 3.
-NetSPI and the client created and executed on action items to address the identified areas of risk.
+NetSPI worked with the client to identify potential areas of risk that relate to the networks, systems, and applications that were tested directly or could be affected by tested. - NetSPI and the client created and executed on action items to address the identified areas of risk.
 Responsibilities were assigned to both teams. - 4.
 NetSPI and the client created an escalation procedure that included a calling tree to address and reduce the impact of potential incidents.
 Calling trees typically include up to three contacts from the NetSPI and the client to ensure that the appropriate action can be taken as soon as possible.

-© 2022, NetSPI
+© 2025, NetSPI

-This confidential document is produced by NetSPI for the internal use of Microsoft.
+This confidential document is produced by NetSPI for the exclusive use of Microsoft.
 All rights reserved.
-Duplication, distribution, or modification of this document without prior written permission of NetSPI is prohibited.
+Duplication, distribution, or modification of this document by anyone other than Microsoft without prior written permission of NetSPI and Microsoft is prohibited.
+NetSPI is not responsible for changes made by Microsoft or its agents to the original report delivered to Microsoft, or derivative works of that report made by Microsoft.